-What are the "business relevant" opportunities related to
+What are the "business relevant" opportunities related to the geography, content and relationships?

 The key approach of the partnership was to align the incentives of fisherman and other companies.
 It closed access and defined access rights and catch for the geographic area where the fishermen are based.